PUBG for Xbox: Say hello to your console controls

 But in order to do that, the PUBG team had to divvy up the controls among a variety of different "modes" -- meaning the same buttons might do different things depending on context.
 Meanwhile others will issue different commands if you hold them down rather than pressing them lightly.
 (You'll need to hold down X in order to reload, for instance.)

-Below, find the full set of controls.
+Below, here's the full set of controls.
 Note that Microsoft says it's willing to change them if users want -- so if you try 'em and don't like 'em, speak up!

 Click "Enlarge Image" at the bottom-right corner of each diagram for a better look.